Skip to Main Content

 Professional wireless microphones and RF coordination for productions throughout Canada.

-Wireless audio systems provide cable-free transmission of microphone signals, intercom feeds, and monitoring audio across production sets.
-We coordinate frequencies compliant with ISED Canadian regulations, managing RF challenges across productions from dense downtown Toronto to remote Northern locations.
+Here is how this works in practice.
+Wireless audio systems give cable-free transmission of microphone signals, intercom feeds, and tracking audio across production sets.
+We set up frequencies compliant with ISED Canadian rules, managing RF challenges across shoots from dense downtown Toronto to remote Northern locations.
 Digital wireless technology delivers reliable, high-quality audio transmission that gives talent freedom of movement and sound departments flexibility in complex shooting environments.

-We source wireless audio systems with the channel capacity and frequency coordination your production demands across Canada.
-Our team handles spectrum scanning compliant with ISED Canadian spectrum regulations, system configuration, and backup equipment to ensure interference-free wireless audio performance throughout your shoot, regardless of location complexity.
+Here is the short of it.
+We source wireless audio systems with the channel capacity and frequency planning your production demands across Canada.
+Our team handles range scanning compliant with ISED Canadian range rules, system setup, and backup gear to make sure interference-free wireless audio performance across your shoot, no matter location complexity.

 Capabilities